 Digital Bite Analysis

 The T-Scan measures both the force and timing of tooth contacts, allowing Dr. Sinclair or Dr. Reichley to get a clear picture of your bite in just seconds.
-You simply bite down on a wafer thin sensor and the digital software records the timing and force of the bite.
+You simply bite down on a wafer-thin sensor and the digital software records the timing and force of the bite.
 The information is instantly sent to a computer to be analyzed and used in the diagnosis of bite problems and TMJ disorders.

 Traditional methods for analyzing a patient’s bite were highly ineffective.
 Either the dentist relied on a visual assessment or used articulating paper to mark the location of tooth contacts.
-Neither of these methods were suitable for determining the order in which teeth make contact or their relative strength.
+Neither of these methods was suitable for determining the order in which teeth make contact or their relative strength.

-Schedule a Consultation
+Schedule a Dental Exam & TMJ Consultation

-If you are looking for a dentist that is highly trained with TMJ disorders near Chesapeake, VA, Norfolk, VA or Virginia Beach, schedule an appointment with Coastal Cosmetic & Implant Dentistry today!
+If you are looking for a dentist that is highly trained with TMJ disorders near Chesapeake, VA, Norfolk, VA, or Virginia Beach, schedule an appointment with Coastal Cosmetic & Implant Dentistry today!